KQM-git/TCL/docs/evidence/characters/anemo/jean.md

 **Last tested:** <VersionHl date="2021-03-21" />

 **Findings:**
-Jean's Elemental Burst, Dandelion Breeze, repeatedly Swirls every character in the area if they have an Aura element on them.
+Jean's Elemental Burst, Dandelion Breeze, repeatedly Swirls every character in the area if they have an Aura Element on them.
 Should the same character stand on Bennett's Elemental Burst, Fantastic Voyage, it will trigger a Swirl reaction every second and apply Pyro to all surrounding enemies.

 **Evidence:**
 [YouTube](https://youtu.be/f-fzwDOYL6I)